UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/South Sudan_ Factsheet.md

 nav_order: 2
 ---

-# A method for digitizing community savings  processes

-# The Analog to Digital Sanduk blueprint on Financial Inclusion in South Sudan
+# The Analog to Digital Sanduk blueprint on Financial Inclusion in South Sudan; method to digitizing community savings processes

 # Overview and Background:
 Traditionally, cross-border traders (both men and women) in Warawar Peace Market have relied on a unique form of financial association known as the Sanduk.
 For generations, Sanduks have played a vital role in South Sudan, serving as a form of social capital and financial security.
 The sanduk functions by pooling the savings of members and lending the funds to those in need at an interest rate that is agreed upon by the group.
 However, traditional sanduks have faced numerous challenges, including high-interest rates and limited access to credit, making it difficult for entrepreneurs and informal cross border traders to thrive.

 The word Sanduk means "box" in Arabic, members of a sanduk contribute small amounts of money on a regular basis, with the funds held in the Sanduk until a member needs a loan.
 In Warawar, the loans are typically granted at high interest rate, making them an accessible source of credit for informal cross border traders who do not have access to formal financial institutions.